margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## The American Flag ##
+## the american flag ##
-Standing high, it represents the home of the brave.
+standing high, it represents the home of the brave.
-<br> And with each blow of the wind, you'll see it flap and wave.
+<br> and with each blow of the wind, you'll see it flap and wave.
-<br> Not only does it stand high; it stands big and tall.
+<br> not only does it stand high; it stands big and tall.
-<br> Not just one person it stands for; it stands for all.
+<br> not just one person it stands for; it stands for all.
-<br> It's a flag for everyone from sea to shining sea.
+<br> it's a flag for everyone from sea to shining sea.
-<br> It's a flag for freedom, unity, and democracy.
+<br> it's a flag for freedom, unity, and democracy.
-<br> You can find it all over the place across the country.
+<br> you can find it all over the place across the country.
-<br> You'll find it near truck stops, or even in a tree.
+<br> you'll find it near truck stops, or even in a tree.
-<br> It has 13 stripes that are bright red and white.
+<br> it has 13 stripes that are bright red and white.
-<br> And it has 50 stars like the ones you see at night.
+<br> and it has 50 stars like the ones you see at night.

 <br>

-## Working in the Truckstop Diner ##
+## working in the truckstop diner ##
-I'm reminiscing about the good old days
+i'm reminiscing about the good old days
 <br> when this work didn't feel so lonely.
-<br> I am grateful for the strangers who come,
+<br> i am grateful for the strangers who come,
 <br> but not as many come these days.

-I'm cleaning up some greasy food.
+i'm cleaning up some greasy food.
-<br> I'm throwing away uneaten pie.
+<br> i'm throwing away uneaten pie.
-<br> I was happier back then,
+<br> i was happier back then,
 <br> but I've got to be grateful for the good.

-At least one couple sat in this booth,
+at least one couple sat in this booth,
 <br> leaving a napkin on the checkered floors.
-<br> The restaurant hasn't totally been forgotten;
+<br> the restaurant hasn't totally been forgotten;
 <br> it's just not as good as when it was in its youth.

 <br>